- Tuition & Fees

 Your career begins here.

-It’s never too early to lay the foundation for a promising career in business.
 The Bachelor of Business Administration degree completion program harnesses the knowledge, resources, and network of the Johns Hopkins University, giving students access to leading thinkers and influencers in Baltimore, Washington, D.C., and throughout the world.
-Immersive, experiential, and distinctly Johns Hopkins, the program will help differentiate you in a competitive marketplace where employers seek the brightest, most resourceful, and best-prepared candidates.

-- A thorough understanding of the factors that drive business
+- Understanding of the factors that drive business

-- Proficiency in analysis, problem solving, and communication
+- Proficiency in analysis, problem solving, and business communication

 - Knowledge of core concepts in accounting, finance, information systems, marketing, and management